by Daniel Cattanach

 It’s helped me grow more aware of our collective need to talk about the increasing pressures of modern life (especially the “always on” nature of social media) and how succumbing to them can have a detrimental impact on us, our families, friends, colleagues and comms peers.
 Although I still appreciate the positive things that can come from having a little window on the world in the palm of my hand, I’m keen to find more ways to escape from the shouting and negativity that it also peddles.

-However, there are only so many inspirational memes you can scroll through and snippets of life-affirming podcasts you can listen to before the sharp ping of notifications pierces your Round the campfireconcentration and drags you back into the abyss.
+However, there are only so many inspirational memes you can scroll through and snippets of life-affirming podcasts you can listen to before the sharp ping of notifications pierces your concentration and drags you back into the abyss.
 The way I see it, the flicker of blue light from a screen offers no match to the warm glow of a campfire and sharing thoughts and feelings with like-minded comms folk sat around it – who are outstanding (or sitting) in their field.

 So it’s definitely time for me to try something different – whisking myself away from the distractions of technology and floating off to the Comms Unplugged field to immerse myself in true human interaction; making new friends in real life; enjoying fabulous food and marvellous melodies; and learning life lessons from inspirational speakers, exhilarating experiences, fresh air and free-thinking.